Code Kit v5.0 released for CC's new Agent Teams feature.

 - Task 7 combines small config/doc updates to avoid over-fragmentation

-This pattern consistently delivers 5x faster feature implementation by eliminating serial bottlenecks.
+This pattern dramatically speeds up feature implementation by eliminating serial bottlenecks.
 Claude reads these instructions and automatically distributes work across Task agents.

 Role-Based Task Delegation